cocotb/cocotb/documentation/source/building.rst

 .. envvar:: MODULE

     The name of the module(s) to search for test functions.
     Multiple modules can be specified using a comma-separated list.
+    All tests will be run from each specified module in order of the module's appearance in this list.

 .. envvar:: TESTCASE